permoller/CrudApp/README.md

 and a counter (allowing multiple IDs to be generated within the same tick of the clock used for the timestamp).

 **IMPORTANT**
-If multiple instances of the service are running at the same time (like with horizontal scaling) it is required that each instance is initialized with a different generator-id to ensure unique IDs are generated.
+If multiple instances of the application are running at the same time (like with horizontal scaling) it is required that each instance is initialized with a different generator-id to ensure unique IDs are generated.

 # Automatic registration of entity types in EF Core